FOR ALL PARTICIPANTS

-FOOD and ACCOMODATIONS
+FOOD and ACCOMMODATIONS

 What are the accommodations like?

 Tents: The tents are pioneer tents with raised floors and electricity.
 There is a separate building with shared showers and washrooms.
-Tents 1 to 2 people each.
+Tents sleep 1 to 2 people each.

-Retreat Centre: The retreat centre is fully heated and staffed.
+Retreat Centre: The Retreat Centre is fully heated and staffed.
 2 people per room.
 Each room has a private bathroom.

 Offsite: Guests who choose to stay offsite are responsible for finding their own accommodation.